ESCOMP/mizuRoute/docs/source/Input_data.rst

 Input data
 =================

-mizuRoute expects 2 or 3 input data depending on how runoff data is provided.
+mizuRoute expects 2 or 3 input data depending on how runoff data is provided for river routing (more needed if activating lake, water management, solute transport, gauge data).
+This section describe input data required for river routing without those advanced features.

 If runoff data is provided at each river network HRU (RN_HRU), river network data and runoff data are expected.
 Otherwise, mizuRoute needs to remap runoff at hydrologic model HRU (HM_HRU) to river network HRU with areal weight averaging.
 In this case, one additional data, remapping data, is required.
 All the data need to be stored in netCDF.